docker/docs/ee/ucp/interlock/usage/tls.md

 Otherwise, `curl` displays an error saying that the SSL handshake was aborted.

+> Note
+>
-> **Note**: Currently there is no way to update expired certificates using this method.
+> Currently there is no way to update expired certificates using this method.
 > The proper way is to create a new secret then update the corresponding service.

 ## Let your service handle TLS